-KPIs for IT Teams: Whether it’s an internal or external IT team, there is no doubt of the mounting pressure that these teams experience as organizations rely on them more and more.
+IT KPIs are measurable values used by IT Teams to track and determine their progress on specific business objectives.
+These KPIs help determine how well IT Teams are performing.
+Whether it’s an internal or external IT team, there is no doubt of the mounting pressure that these teams experience as organizations rely on them more and more.
 Quite often we see entire businesses halt operations because of security breaches, viral attacks, or core system shutdowns.
-IT teams also create huge value, without which modern business can’t move forward, but often with a significant price tag., So, we thought IT Teams would be a good place to end our KPI series.
+IT teams also create huge value, without which modern business can’t move forward, but often with a significant price tag.
+So, we thought IT Teams would be a good addition to our KPI series.

 Check back regularly, or subscribe to our e-mail list to be the first to hear when your team goes live in the mini-series.